oaerobert/Time-Series-Data-Modelling-STATA/scripts/3_data_transformation.md

 *Hint:* The order beyond $lcons$ doesn't really matter!
 Mix and match it up as you wish! 🤭

 This would produce a regression such as the [following](Images_DT/Regression_multivariate_DT.png) into our **STATA** `.do` file.
+- What do these additional variables suggest?
+Are they significant, and of the correct sign?
+Do the goodness of fit suggest they are important to the regression?